hull/hull-client-node/README.md

 Find detailed description of those api methods in [API REFERENCE](./API.md#api).

-## Impersonating an User
+## Scoping HullClient to User or Account identity

-One of the more frequent use case is to store attributes and events with the identity of a given user.
-We provide several methods to do so.
+One of the more frequent use case is to store attributes and events with the identity of a given user or account.
+To get scoped HullClient use `asUser` or `asAccount` mathods just like below:

 ```js
 // if you have a user id from your database, use the `external_id` field